-How to celebrate
+How to take part

-When is National Pickle Day celebrated in 2022?
+When is National Pickle Day celebrated in 2023?

 National Pickle Day is observed on November 14 each year.